eXsio/querydsl-entityql/README.md

 Don't like JPA Annotations?
 Don't worry, EntityQL supports also Spring Data JDBC and its metadata!

+Want to use Groovy or Kotlin?
+EntityQL supports them and is able to generate native code for those languages.

 **EntityQL can:**
 - **serve as an addition to any existent JPA / Spring Data JDBC configuration or as a standalone Data Access Layer**
 - **work without any additional bootstrap and warmup, which makes it a perfect choice for scalable microservices**